 Immersion of the electroplated parts in an aqueous solution containing the deposited metal compound.
 The plating solution is allowed to flow through the plating solution to deposit and deposit on the component.
 General electroplating includes galvanizing, copper, nickel, chromium, copper-nickel alloy, and the like.
 Sometimes phosphating is also included.

 It is known as “Chemical Plating”.
-“Electroless Plating” and other autocatalytic nickel-phosphorus plating and industrial applications Electroless nickel plating is a surface treatment process that is currently developing at a high speed in the world.
+“Electroless Plating” and other autocatalytic nickel-phosphorus plating and industrial applications.
+Electroless nickel plating is a surface treatment process that is currently developing at a high speed in the world.
 It is pollution-free, easy to operate and widely used.
 The coating has good wear and corrosion resistance.

-There are two types of electroless gold-plated ones, one is a chemical reduction type using a reducing agent, and the formed coating is generally auburn or gold with poor color, and the adhesion of the coating is poor.
-Immersion plating, ie, displacement plating or contact plating, is a displacement reaction driven by an electromotive force generated by a potential difference between two metals without an external current or a reducing agent.
-Low immersion plating equipment, high efficiency and low cost
+There are two types of electroless gold-plated ones.
+One is a chemical reduction type using a reducing agent.
+And the formed coating is generally auburn or gold with poor color, and the adhesion of the coating is poor.
+Immersion plating, ie, displacement plating or contact plating.
+It is a displacement reaction driven by an electromotive force generated by a potential difference between two metals.
+Do not need an external current or a reducing agent.
+Low immersion plating equipment, high efficiency, and low cost

-6. Chemical Conversion Coating.
+5. Chemical Conversion Coating

-Chemical Conversion Coating Blackening, commonly known as “blackening” Steel Phosphating… Composite plating (dispersion plating) Or the chemical method of using metal ions and the non-solution that is uniformly suspended in the solution… Blackening, commonly known as “blackening”, steel phosphating (Phosphating)
+Chemical Conversion Coating Blackening.
+Commonly known as “blackening”.Steel Phosphating.
+Composite plating (dispersion plating) Or the chemical method of using metal ions and the non-solution that is uniformly suspended in the solution

 Including various coatings such as hand coating, electrostatic coating, electrophoretic coating.
 Can be operated according to sample or color number.
 Secondly used surface treatment method for castings.
 Mainly used as the surface treatment for steel castings and iron castings.